walterdejong/synctool/doc/chapter2.md

 turn it into a synctool configuration.
 This makes life a bit easier.

 Next, you have to tell synctool which node is the master management node.
-Some people like managing the master node itself with synctool.
-While it _is_ possible to do this, it's often better to exclude the master node:
+This is done by taking the output of the UNIX `hostname` command:

-    master n1
+    master n1.mycluster.org

-    # slave n2
+Note that `hostname` is often only the short hostname, which is fine.
+In this particular example, `hostname` produced a longer name.

+If you want to manage the master node itself with synctool, you should also define it as a node.
+It is a matter of taste, but it is maybe better _not_ to do so.
+If you choose not to manage the master node, it may be omitted from the configuration.
+Otherwise, you may also explicitly exclude it:

-    node n1                hostname:n1.mycluster.org
+    node n1 master           hostname:n1.mycluster.org
     ignore_node n1

 You may also define slave nodes.
 Slaves are cold standby's that get full copies of the synctool repository.
 A slave may be used as a failback in case your management workstation breaks down.
+Since there can be only one master node in a synctool cluster, slaves must be enabled 'by hand' by editing the config file and changing the master definition.

 > Previous versions of synctool had a `masterdir` setting.
-> It no longer exists; the overlay directory must reside under
+> It no longer exists; the overlay directory now must reside under
 > the synctool root, under `/opt/synctool/var/`.